SBFRF/getdata/README.md

 # getdata
-Example codes for FRF Thredds data access for matlab and python, and other
+Example codes for FRF Thredds data access for matlab and python, and bash.
+Other simple examples in other languages are welcome for contribution

 #######################
 Matlab: